 A party may request disqualification of a Board member or an ALJ for cause prior to the taking of evidence by filing an affidavit stating the grounds for the request (13 CCR § 551.1).
-Further, 13 CCR § 551.12(b) entitles a party in a Board proceeding to one disqualification without cause (peremptory challenge) of an assigned ALJ by filing the peremptory challenge with the Board no later than either 20 days from the date of the order of time and place of hearing identifying the ALJ or 20 days prior to the date scheduled for commencement of the hearing, whichever is earlier (13 CCR § 551.12(b)(1)).
-Parties would not be entitled to a peremptory challenge in any proceeding relating to applications for temporary relief or interim orders.
-Except for the convenience of the Board or for good cause shown, no hearing shall be continued by the filing of a peremptory challenge.
+Further, 13 CCR § 551.12(b) entitles a party, excluding an intervenor, in a petition to one disqualification without cause (peremptory challenge) of the assigned merits ALJ by filing the peremptory challenge with the Board no later than either 20 days from the date of the order of time and place of hearing identifying the merits ALJ or 20 days prior to the date scheduled for commencement of the merits hearing, whichever is earlier (13 CCR § 551.12(b)(1)).
+In the event a Board ALJ is unavailable to preside over the merits hearing, an ALJ from the Office of Administrative Hearings will be assigned.
+A peremptory challenge of the assigned administrative law judge is not authorized for law and motion hearings, settlement conferences, and rulings on discovery disputes.
+Except for the convenience of the Board or for good cause shown, no merits hearing shall be continued by the filing of a peremptory challenge.